D9292S/New-Quantum-Bank/CONTRIBUTING.md

 3. Write your code following the style guidelines below
 4. Add or update tests as necessary
 5. Update documentation as necessary
-6. Submit a pull request to the `main` branch
+6. Submit a pull request to the appropriate branch (see Branching Strategy below)

 ## Branching Strategy

-We follow a simplified version of GitFlow for this project:
+We follow a CI/CD-focused branching strategy for this project:

-- `main` - The production branch.
-All releases are tagged from this branch.
+- `main` - The stable codebase branch.
+Used as the base for feature branches.
+- `feature/*` - Feature branches created from `main` for new development.
-- `develop` - The main development branch.
-Features and fixes are merged here first.
+- `build-pipelines` - The integration branch for staging deployment.
+Features are merged here first.
-- `feature/*` - Feature branches created from `develop`.
-- `fix/*` - Bugfix branches created from `develop` or `main` (for hotfixes).
-- `release/*` - Release preparation branches.
+- `heroku-deployment` - The production deployment branch.
+Changes are deployed to Heroku from this branch.

 ### Branch Naming Convention

 - Feature branches: `feature/short-description` or `feature/issue-number-description`
 - Bug fix branches: `fix/short-description` or `fix/issue-number-description`
 - Release branches: `release/vX.Y.Z`
-- Hotfix branches: `hotfix/vX.Y.Z` or `hotfix/critical-issue-description`
+- Hotfix branches: `hotfix/critical-issue-description`

 ### Workflow

-1. Create your branch from `develop` (or `main` for hotfixes).
+1. Create your feature branch from `main`.
 2. Develop your feature or fix.
-3. Create a PR to merge back into the appropriate branch.
+3. Create a PR to merge into the `build-pipelines` branch.
-4. After review and approval, your PR will be merged.
+4. After review and approval, your PR will be merged to `build-pipelines`.
+5. The CI/CD pipeline will automatically deploy to staging for testing.
+6. After validation in staging, a PR from `build-pipelines` to `heroku-deployment` will be created.
+7. Once approved, merging to `heroku-deployment` will trigger production deployment.

+For more details on the CI/CD process, see [CI_CD_WORKFLOW_GUIDE.md](CI_CD_WORKFLOW_GUIDE.md).

 ## Development Setup